Reviewed and updated June 21, 2021, with special attention on new Advance Child Tax Credit payments

 Since it's a tax credit, it's a dollar-for-dollar reduction of any tax you owe.
 Even better, up to $1,400 of the CTC can be refundable, meaning that if you don't owe any taxes, the excess comes back to you as a refund.

 In addition, the TCJA bumped up the income threshold at which the CTC begins to phase out to $200,000 or $400,000 if married filing jointly.
 This income increase means that more families qualify for the larger credit.

-Qualifying child requirements: The key to claiming the CTC is, obviously, having a qualifying child.
+Qualifying child requirements: The key to claiming the basic CTC is, obviously, having a qualifying child.

 The TCJA added a new requirement to meet this designation.
 The tax reform law demands that the child must have a Social Security Number (SSN) issued by the Social Security Administration before the due date (including extensions) of the tax return on which the CTC will be claimed.
 A child with an ITIN or ATIN can’t be claimed for either credit.